Dominic-C/tips-and-tricks/ROS/ROS slave device/README.md

 To solve this, I did a bit of googling and found that i needed to give my username permissions to access the serial port.
 This was done by adding my username to the dialout group. `sudo usermod -a -G dialout $USER`. ($USER is an environmental variable, just type it as is)

+After which, you have to re-login to enable this permission change.

 Usermod is a command used to change attributes of existing users via command line.
 The dialout group allows you to access serial ports by reading and writing to the files in `/dev/tty*`.
 If you like, you can list all the devices in the `dialout` group by running `find /dev -group dialout`.